RyderFreeman4Logos/anon-ticket/README.md

 The server uses `ApiConfig` to load `DATABASE_URL` / `API_BIND_ADDRESS` before constructing `SeaOrmStorage`, so it stays decoupled from monitor-only environment requirements.
-Optional observability env vars allow tuning the log filter, metrics listener (`/metrics` HTTP route), and abuse-threshold used by the in-memory tracker that logs suspicious PID probes.
+When `API_UNIX_SOCKET` is configured the HTTP server binds to the provided Unix domain socket (cleaning up stale sockets) and falls back to TCP otherwise.
+Optional observability env vars allow tuning the log filter, metrics listener, and abuse-threshold used by the in-memory tracker that logs suspicious PID probes.

+### Internal API Listener

+Set `API_INTERNAL_BIND_ADDRESS` or `API_INTERNAL_UNIX_SOCKET` to expose
+internal-only routes (currently `/metrics`) on a dedicated TCP port or Unix socket.
+This keeps operational/administrative endpoints away from Tor-exposed listeners while still allowing the public API to operate over TCP or UDS.
+If no internal listener is configured, `/metrics` remains available on the public listener for backward compatibility.

 ### Token Introspection & Revocation